-Tenerife saw price increases in 2017 and this trend should continue.
+Tenerife has seen price increases in recent years.
 A holiday island with wall-to-wall sunshine, it’s proving very popular with overseas investors.
 Tourism on the island has been growing for many years and returns on rental property here are high.
 Beware though, if you intend to rent out your property to tourists you must ensure that it lies within a community which permits you to do so.

 The city of Almería sees prices at roughly half the cost of Spain’s national average, which makes it a very attractive proposition when investing in Spain.
 It is a traditional Spanish city with a long and interesting history, a very pretty old town, a port and lots of culture on offer.
 The province of Almería is particularly popular with British people and although not overly touristy, Almería city could be a good place in which to invest your money.

 Spain really does offer something for everyone.
 Whatever style appeals to you, you will find it here.
 You can find apartments, townhouses, villas, masias, fincas, cortijos, white villages, cave homes, park homes…

 Here are some things to consider when deciding what type of property to buy: